• Skip to main content

 How can you engage your readers?

-At Master the Art of Storytelling — our business-storytelling workshop starting July 11 — you’ll learn how to engage readers with a great story, as well as other creative elements like concrete details, description, wordplay and metaphor.
+But at Master the Art of Storytelling — our creative-writing workshop starting March 3 — you’ll learn how to engage readers with a great story, as well as other creative elements like concrete details, description, wordplay and metaphor.

 Save up to $100 with our group discounts.